citrusvanilla/tinyflux/docs/source/tips.rst

 Dealing with Growing Datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As concurrency is not a feature of TinyFlux, a growing database will incur increases in query and index-building times.
-When queries start to slow down a workflow, it might be time to "shard" or denormalize the data, or simply upgrade to a database server like InfluxDB.
+When queries start to slow down a workflow, it might be time to "shard" or de-normalize the data, or simply upgrade to a database server like InfluxDB.

 For example, if a TinyFlux database currently holds Points for two separate measurements, consider making two separate databases, one for each measurement: